Skip to Main Content

 Afrofuturism

-Afrofuturism was coined in a 1994 article entitled,“Black to the Future” by author, Mark Dery.
-Afrofuturism is defined as speculative fiction that treats African American themes and addresses African American concerns in the context of 20th century technoculture - and more generally, African American signification that appropriates images of technology and a prosthetically enhanced future” Dery notes that Afrofuturism gives rise to a troubling antinomy: Can a community whose past has been deliberately rubbed out, and whose energies have been subsequently consumed by the search for legible traces of its history imagine possible futures?
+The term Afrofuturism was first coined by author Mark Dery in his 1994 article, “Black to the Future.”
+Dery defines Afrofuturism as “speculative fiction that treats African American themes and addresses African American concerns in the context of 20th-century technoculture—and, more generally, African American signification that appropriates images of technology and a prosthetically enhanced future.”
+He also highlights a central tension within Afrofuturism: can a community whose history has been deliberately erased, and whose efforts have been consumed by the search for traces of its past, envision new and possible futures?
 (Dery, 1994)

-Ytasha Womack describes Afrofuturism as “ an intersection of imagination, technology, the future, and liberation.
-(Womack, 2013) Whether through literature, visual arts, music or grassroots organizing, Afrofuturism redefines culture and notions of blackness for today and the future.
-Both an artistic aesthetic and a framework for critical theory, Afrofuturism combines elements of science fiction, historical fiction, speculative fiction, fantasy, Afrocentricity, and magic realism with non-Western beliefs.
+Author Ytasha Womack offers a broader perspective, describing Afrofuturism as “an intersection of imagination, technology, the future, and liberation” (Womack, 2013).
+Whether expressed through literature, visual arts, music, or grassroots organizing, Afrofuturism redefines culture and reimagines blackness for both the present and the future.
+As both an artistic aesthetic and a framework for critical theory, Afrofuturism blends science fiction, historical fiction, speculative fiction, fantasy, Afrocentricity, and magical realism with non-Western philosophies.
 (Womack, 2013)

 Afrofuturism